jpmit/pybetdaq/betdaq/README.md

 betdaq/ directory.
 Add the path to this directory to your PYTHONPATH environment variable.

-To use the library in a Python program, write
+To library can be used in a Python program as follows:
 ```python
 import betdaq
 ```

 The Betdaq API functions are then available in the betdaq namespace.
-For example,
+For example:
 ```python
 betdaq.ListTopLevelEvents()
 ```